stemcl/stemcl/README.md

 We provide an EC2 AMI with pre-installed versions of stemcl and all necessary drivers.
 This image can be used with the p2 and p3 GPU compute instance types.
 [Launch instance](https://console.aws.amazon.com/ec2/v2/home?region=eu-west-1#LaunchInstanceWizard:ami=ami-a9e861d0).

 ### Using Docker
 A stemcl Docker image is available on Docker Hub.
 It is compatible with [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
 Mount your specimen definition into the container.
+Create multiple containers to use multiple GPUs.

 ```
 docker run --runtime=nvidia -v /path/to/specimen:/root/simulation janten/stemcl stemcl nvidia 0 simulation